 Nick Lloyd, VetXML and SPVS JVP

-There are a huge range of new technologies coming on the market from smart wearables to paperless workflow systems; owner apps to online consultations.
+The Covid 19 crisis has really tested remote access of PMS systems and how well they could adapt to more digital communication with clients.
+Even before the crisis, there were a huge range of new technologies coming on the market from smart wearables to paperless workflow systems to owner apps.
 For the vet or practice manager trying to navigate through these and decide which will work for their practice it can come down to how well their PMS can cope.
 At the moment, for most practices, it is the Clinical Director or Practice Manager who is having to connect the dots and make the different applications somehow work together.
 No one wants the upheaval of changing their PMS unless it is absolutely necessary, but practices need to be confident their system is fit for the future.
 How do PMS providers need to adapt and are they doing so?
-Nick Lloyd describes what he thinks a future proof PMS system might look like.
+Nick Lloyd describes lessons learnt from Covid 19 and what he thinks a future proof PMS system might look like.